gramineproject/gramine/Documentation/tutorials/pytorch/index.rst

 #.
 Signs the manifest and generates the SGX signature file containing SIGSTRUCT
    (:file:`pytorch.sig`).

 #.
-Creates a dummy EINITTOKEN token file :file:`pytorch.token` (this file is
+Only on EPID platforms: creates a dummy EINITTOKEN token file
-   used for backwards compatibility with SGX platforms with EPID and without Flexible Launch Control).
+   :file:`pytorch.token` (this file is used for backwards compatibility with SGX platforms with EPID and without Flexible Launch Control).

 Let's also remove the file :file:`result.txt` (it should exist from the previous :command:`gramine-direct` run)::